Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-The policy and value networks share the LSTM layer, but use two separate heads, policy head and the value head.
-We did the experiments on nim of 5, 6 and 7 heaps and tweaked the network architectures and configuration to adapt to different board sizes.
-The shared layers of the policy and value network are one LSTM layer with hidden size of 128 for all three nim games.
-It is natural to increase the number of layers as the board size grow, however we found that larger model is detrimental to the performance and tends to destabilize the training process.
-The output of the LSTM layer is then passed into two heads.
-The policy head consists of 25, 36 and 48 nodes for 5, 6 and 7 heaps nim respectively, the output of policy head goes into a softmax function converting these logits into probabilities that sum to 1.
-The policy head contains a single node that outputs a scalar value, which goes into a tanh activation function squeezing it to the range of [-1, 1].
+Recognising that Long Short-Term Memory (LSTM) networks are theoretically capable of modelling perfect parity functions due to their ability to learn long-range dependencies in sequential data \citep{cohen2020regularizing}, we employed an LSTM-based architecture for our PV-NN.
+The policy and value networks share a common LSTM layer, which then branches into two separate heads: a policy head and a value head.
+For Nim games with 5, 6, and 7 heaps, the shared LSTM layer used a hidden size of 128.
+While it is intuitive to scale network depth with increasing board size, we empirically found that employing a larger number of LSTM layers was detrimental to performance, often destabilising the training process.
+The output of the shared LSTM layer feeds into the two heads.
+The policy head consists of 25, 36, and 49 nodes for 5, 6, and 7 heaps Nim, respectively (matching the action space), with its logits passed through a softmax function to yield a probability distribution over actions.
+The value head comprises a single node, outputting a scalar value passed through a tanh activation function to ensure its range is confined to $[-1, 1]$.

-The MCTS starts with the root node of the search tree corresponding to the current state the player is taking action on.
-Each node represents a state encountered in the game play and each edge an action.
-The tree is constructed in the course of running a predefined number of simulations, each of which starts with the root node and ends with a leaf node, following a sequence of actions selected using the Formula \ref{eqn:action_selection} \footnote{See the python scripts in the reinforcement learning folder in our GitHub repository for the implementations of all the formula used in this section.}.
-We ran a predefined simulations for each move, and during training we collect 100 episodes of interaction data in the form of $(s, \pi , r)$ to train the policy network with cross entropy loss and to train the value network with mean square error.
+The MCTS commences with a root node representing the current game state.
+Each node in the tree corresponds to a state, and each edge represents an action.
+The tree is built incrementally through a predefined number of simulations, each starting from the root and traversing to a leaf node by selecting actions according to the Upper Confidence Bound for Trees (UCT) formula.
+Specifically, actions are selected using the following equation: